 Posters and poster guidelines

-Thank you for considering to present your work as a poster at this conference.
+Thank you for considering presenting your work as a poster at this conference.

 Before uploading your poster, you must make sure that you follow ALL of the instructions above!